 Table 9 describes the initial overcollateralization levels and target overcollateralization levels, both during and after amortization, and after a trigger breach.
 A target overcollateralization level of 100% implies a permanent switch to sequential amortization from pro rata, which could happen any time after a CEIC trigger occurs.
-The overcollateralization levels for the class A and class B notes were set at closing.
+The overcollateralization levels for the class A and class B notes will be set at closing.

+Overcollateralization levels

-Overcollateralization levels Overcollateralization at closing (%) Documented floor overcollateralization (%) Target overcollateralization levels (%) Revolving period Amortization period Breach of a credit enhancement increase event Class A 28.86 28.61 31.10 33.10 100
+Expected overcollateralization at closing (%) Documented floor overcollateralization (%) Revolving period Amortization period Breach of a credit enhancement increase event Class A 28.86 28.61 31.10 33.10 100

-Overc Overcollateralization levels (cont.)
-Overcollateralization at closing (%) Documented floor overcollateralization (%) Targe et overcollateraliza ation levels (%) Revolving period Amortization period Breach of a credit enhancement increase event Class B 17.97 17.96 20.30 22.30 100
+Overcollateralization levels (cont.)

+Expected overcollateralization at closing (%) Documented floor overcollateralization (%) Target overcollateralization levels (%) Revolving period Amortization period Breach of a credit enhancement increase event Class B 17.96 17.96 20.30 22.30 100